 Wash your clothes less.
 Not only does it save you water, electricity, and detergent, but it also keeps your clothes in better condition.
 One of my favorite cleaning hacks is to throw clothes into the freezer overnight to kill bacteria and make them smell new again.
 I had a pair of gross (but so loved!) yoga pants that were perfect for jogging and CrossFit.
 But the sweat smell just never went away.
 For almost 3 years I put up with the stinkiness (EW!) until I finally tried this hack.
 Now there’s absolutely no smell to them!

 Fix what’s broken.
 This applies to more than just mending clothes.

 - Ugly dresser?
 Sand it down and repaint or restain.

 - Saggy, torn, or otherwise gross couch?
 Reupholster it.

 - Car making a funny sound?
 Check it out before it becomes an issue, or better yet, do regular checkups and maintenance.

-Granny Money Hack #4- Find Entertainment Elsewhere
+Living like a Homestead Granny Hack #4- Find Entertainment Elsewhere

 Granny didn’t have a big television with hundreds of channels and a DVR box.
 She didn’t have the internet to keep her company.
 She didn’t go to concerts (or heck, maybe she did if she was a cool Woodstock granny).
 When she was alone, she worked around the house (see Hack #3), she gardened, and she cooked, and cleaned.
 When company came over, she drank coffee or tea with them, or played board or card games.
 Conversation was the entertainment, and the fuel of those talks usually involved books, current events, ideas, and future plans.
 Granny didn’t need a source of “fun” entertainment, and neither do we.